Steven Pacillio

 Criminal Defense Attorney at Omnis Law Group, LLC | Serving Southeastern PA

 Steven M. Pacillio is a founding member and the managing partner of his firm's Delaware County Office.
 Mr. Pacillio focuses his practice in the field of criminal defense.
 An Ivy League graduate, Steve earned his Bachelor’s degree from the University of Pennsylvania.
 He went on to receive his Juris Doctorate from the University of Pittsburgh School of Law.
-Mr. Pacillio currently sits on the Alumni Board of Managers of the University of Pennsylvania, volunteers as the Solicitor for the Thornbury Historical Society, and is a member of the Board of Directors of JURIST Legal News and Research Services, Inc., the world’s only law school-based comprehensive legal news and research service.
+Mr. Pacillio sat on the Alumni Board of Managers of the University of Pennsylvania, volunteers as the Solicitor for the Thornbury Historical Society, and was a member of the Board of Directors of JURIST Legal News and Research Services, Inc., the world’s only law school-based comprehensive legal news and research service.

 Mr. Pacillio left a career in the Information Technology field where he specialized in computer design, network implementation and network security.
 Before joining Omnis Law Group, LLC (call 484-81-OMNIS), Steve served as an Assistant District Attorney in Delaware County, Pennsylvania for just under five years and was a criminal defense partner in a general litigation firm for over a dozen years.
 He handled cases in the Magisterial District Courts, Summary Appeals, the Juvenile Division, Drug Court and the Criminal Trial Division.
 He was a founding member and lead prosecutor for the County’s Internet Crimes Against Children (ICAC) Task Force, under a grant from the U.S. Department of Justice.
 The task force prosecutes Internet solicitation and child pornography cases.
 Additionally, he headed up the Insurance Fraud Unit and Auto Theft Prevention Unit under grants from the Commonwealth of Pennsylvania.